 NOTE 4: OTHER POSTEMPLOYMENT BENEFITS

 The Station follows GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, for other postemployment benefits administered by the Florida College System Risk Management Consortium (Consortium).
-Due to this implementation comparative information for fiscal year 2016-2017 was not reported as it would not be comparable to the current year.

 General Information about the OPEB Plan